frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 ### Troubleshooting

 * If the ant builds don't work due to a missing class error, try running it with another version of Java (by pressing "Ant Build..." instead of "Ant Build").
+* If the JdbcQueryListener has trouble starting due to a "table [ibisstore] does not exist" error, try restarting the server.